 2. Set and Exceed Expectations

-A clear scope and realistic expectations help prevent misunderstanding that can sour the client relationship and reduce the likelihood that a client will return.
+A clear scope and realistic expectations help prevent misunderstandings that can sour the client relationship and reduce the likelihood that a client will return.

 While you should adhere to the scope and not do extra work without being fairly compensated, look for small gestures that can surprise and delight your clients.
 For example, by going above and beyond when sourcing images, beating the deadline by a couple of days or writing up a few title options.